-3. Redemption - If you miss a quiz, the midterm, or do not submit the assignment in due time, there will not be a replacement assessment.
+Redemption - If you miss a quiz, the midterm, or do not submit the assignment in due time, there will not be a replacement assessment.
 All missed assessments with valid medical or compassionate reasons, will add to the weight of another relevant assesment.
 Late submissions receive zero marks (or deducted marks in exceptional cases).

 Assessment DetailTutorial Participation - 3%